 When customers visit your website, a link that results in a "HTTP 404 - File not found" error message can be frustrating and might cause customers to leave your site without finding what they were searching for.

-In this walkthrough, you will drill-down on HTTP transaction metrics to discover the source of 404 errors and identify any missing resources on your web server.
+If you just deployed your ExtraHop Explore appliance, you are not going to have HTTP records to query.
+This walkthrough takes you through the steps of sending HTTP records to your Explore appliance, then drilling down on HTTP transaction metrics to discover the source of 404 errors and identify any missing resources on your web server.

-- Familiarize yourself with the concepts in this walkthrough by reading the Get started with records section of the ExtraHop Web UI Guide.
+- Familiarize yourself with the concepts in this walkthrough by reading the Records section in the ExtraHop Web UI Guide.

 - You must have access to an ExtraHop Discover appliance that is connected to an Explore appliance or cluster.